Shalinikashyap0108/Analyzing-the-Used-Car-Market-in-India/README.md

 # Navigating the Pre-Owned Automotive Landscape with Data-Driven Precision

-In an ever-evolving automotive market, determining the true value of a used car is both an art and a science.
-Pricing can vary dramatically depending on mileage, brand, age, condition, and more—creating complexity for both buyers and sellers.
-This project leverages a real-world dataset of 5,975 used cars to deliver actionable insights through data cleaning, exploratory analysis, and feature engineering.

-Designed with car buyers, dealerships, and data professionals in mind, this analysis aims to uncover the hidden patterns that influence resale prices, ultimately supporting smarter purchasing and pricing strategies.

-**Dataset Overview**

-The dataset comprises 5,975 records of used cars, each with features essential to assessing market value.
-These include the car name and model, city of sale, year of manufacture, total kilometers driven, fuel type (e.g., Petrol, Diesel), transmission type (manual or automatic), and number of previous owners.
-It also covers performance and specification metrics such as mileage (in kmpl or km/kg), engine displacement (cc), horsepower, and seating capacity.
-The selling price (in INR) is the target variable, while a derived feature, Car_Age, captures the vehicle's age to aid in valuation analysis.
-Understanding this dataset allows us to pinpoint trends in the used car market, identify anomalies, and make accurate predictions.

-**Data Preprocessing**

-Before meaningful analysis, the dataset undergoes extensive cleaning to ensure consistency and reliability:

-- Missing Value Treatment: Extracted numeric values from text-heavy columns such as Power and Engine.

-- Mileage Standardization: Converted mileage values from km/kg to kmpl using a multiplier (1.4) for uniformity.

-- Brand Normalization: Standardized brand names (e.g., "ISUZU" to "Isuzu") to prevent redundancy.

-- Outlier Detection: Flagged extreme values in mileage, price, and kilometers driven using visual and statistical techniques.

-**Exploratory Data Analysis**

-With clean data, we explored key trends and anomalies:

-- Car Age Distribution: Most vehicles range between 5 to 12 years old, with outliers dating back to 1998.

-- Mileage & Price Outliers: Detected unrealistic mileage values and price extremes above ₹160 lakhs, signaling potential entry errors.

-- Kilometers Driven: Identified unusually high usage in some cars, requiring normalization or exclusion.

-We employed histograms, box plots, and summary statistics to visualize data distributions and assess skewness.

-After analyzing the dataset, we segmented the data into budget and luxury car categories based on descriptive statistics and domain insights.
-For the budget segment, we performed correlation analysis and used the Variance Inflation Factor (VIF) to avoid multicollinearity among features.
-Then, I focused on predicting the prices of budget cars using both linear and ensemble models. firstly, I trained a Linear Regression model and evaluated it using R², MAE, and MSE.
-Since, R² score for the linear regression model was low (0.67, i.e. linear model explained only 67% of variation in used car price), I implemented a Random Forest Regressor to improve efficiency, which significantly increased accuracy with an R² score of 0.80 and reduced prediction errors.
-I also analyzed feature importance to understand which variables (such as Power, Car Age, and Mileage) most influenced price predictions, and the most important feature according to the given set is car age followed power.
-Which makes sense becasue budget cars arebought by people with limited spending capacity and for them, these two factors matter the most.
-This model is well-suited for non-linear patterns and provides a more robust solution for budget car price estimation.

-**Who Benefits?**

-This project offers value across several domains:

-- Car Buyers: Understand what drives price variations and make informed purchase decisions.

-- Dealerships: Use data-driven insights to optimize inventory pricing and customer targeting.

-- Data Analysts & Scientists: Learn real-world techniques for cleaning, transforming, and analyzing complex datasets.
+**Personal Motivation: The Spark Behind the Data**

+It all began with a personal experience—when I was considering purchasing a second-hand car.
+Conversations with friends quickly turned into debates about what really determines the value of a used vehicle.
+Should it be mileage?
+Brand?
+Age?
+Engine condition?
+Everyone had a theory, but I couldn’t help but wonder: Could data tell us the truth behind the price tag?
+That curiosity sparked the idea for this project.

+Determined to blend common sense with analytical insight, I set out to explore a dataset of used cars and build a model that could predict their price based on measurable characteristics.
+The goal was simple yet powerful—equip buyers, sellers, and analysts with a clearer understanding of what truly drives resale value in the pre-owned automotive market.

+**Project Overview: From Curiosity to Insight**

+This project dives into a real-world dataset of 5,975 used cars sold across India, aiming to reveal the hidden factors that influence their market price.
+Through comprehensive data cleaning, exploratory analysis, and machine learning modeling, I build predictive insights that support smarter negotiations and pricing strategies.

+**Dataset at a Glance**

+The dataset includes:

+- Car specifications: Year of manufacture, kilometers driven, fuel type, transmission type, engine capacity, power (BHP), mileage, and seating capacity.

+- Ownership and transaction details: Number of previous owners, selling city, and selling price (target variable).

+- Derived features: Notably, I created Car_Age to better represent the impact of vehicle age on depreciation and value.

+**Data Preprocessing: Cleaning the Road Ahead**

+Before diving into modeling, the dataset was meticulously cleaned and standardized:

+- Missing Value Treatment: Extracted numerical values from text-heavy columns like "Power" and "Engine."

+- Mileage Standardization: Normalized different units (e.g., km/kg converted to kmpl using a 1.4x multiplier).

+- Brand Harmonization: Standardized brand names to ensure grouping consistency.

+- Outlier Detection: Visual and statistical techniques flagged anomalies in mileage, price, and kilometers driven.

+These steps ensured a solid foundation for analysis and modeling.

+**Exploratory Data Analysis: Trends That Tell Stories**

+With a cleaned dataset, I began exploring key questions:

+- How old are most used cars?
+Majority range between 5 to 12 years, with rare outliers dating back to 1998.

+- Any data errors?
+Mileage values up to 47 kmpl and prices exceeding ₹1.6 crore revealed presence of outliers, which were later addressed.

+- How far do used cars typically go?
+Kilometers driven varied widely, influencing depreciation and resale value.

+Visualizations like histograms, boxplots, and correlation matrices helped identify influential features and eliminate noise.

+**Segmenting the Market: Budget vs. Luxury Cars**

+To provide more relevant insights, the dataset was split into budget and luxury car segments based on price distribution and domain understanding.
+This helped tailor models to the unique patterns in each segment.

+The initial focus was on budget cars, where purchasing decisions are highly sensitive to price, age, and performance trade-offs.

+**Building the Model: Predicting Budget Car Prices**

+I began with a Linear Regression model to capture basic trends.
+The results showed:

+- R² Score: 0.67 (67% of variance in price explained)

+- MAE: ~₹91,000

+- MSE: 1.28

+While informative, the linear model didn’t fully capture non-linear patterns in the data.

+To improve performance, I implemented a Random Forest Regressor, which significantly enhanced results:

+- R² Score: 0.80

+- MAE: ~₹67,000

+- MSE: 0.78

+The Random Forest model also provided feature importance, identifying Car_Age, Power, and Mileage as the top predictors—exactly the features I debated about before starting this project.
+It reaffirmed that age and engine performance are key determinants for price in the budget segment—especially for buyers with limited spending flexibility.

+**Multicollinearity & Model Diagnostics**

+To ensure robustness:

+Correlation Analysis and Variance Inflation Factor (VIF) were used to detect multicollinearity.
+Power and Engine had a high correlation (0.81), but both were retained due to VIF scores below the critical threshold (VIF < 5), confirming acceptable levels of redundancy.
+I also performed OLS Regression using statsmodels to examine feature significance with p-values and confidence intervals.

+**Key Takeaways**

+- Budget car prices are most influenced by Car Age, Power, and Mileage.

+- Random Forest outperforms linear models in predicting non-linear relationships in used car pricing.

+- Data supports what buyers intuitively know—but quantifies it, making price negotiation smarter and more evidence-based.

+**Who Can Use This?**

+This project provides real value to:

+- Car Buyers: Get a fair estimate of car value before negotiating.

+- Dealerships: Use insights to price inventory more competitively.

+- Data Enthusiasts & Analysts: Learn how to clean, analyze, and model real-world messy data in a meaningful domain.

+**What's Next?**
+Stay tuned for modeling on the luxury segment, where brand value, transmission type, and fuel category might play a stronger role.
+I also plan to deploy this model as a simple web app to help users estimate resale value instantly.